bolny/brendonolaneydotcom/src/work/resume.md

 Clio is the undisputed leader in legal practice management and client intake software with more than 800 five-star reviews on Capterra.
-Over 150,000 legal professionals in 100+ countries trust Clio's legal software to help manage and grow their law firm.
+Over 150,000 legal professionals in 100+ countries trust Clio’s legal software to help manage and grow their law firm.
 70+ bar associations approve Clio to their members, and Clio has been adopted by more than 150 law schools.